 We can also see on the Storage Devices of the host that the Datastore is now available and all the files are in place.

-Though it seems that Datastore is only available for first host ESXi0, the second host ESXi1 cannot access it.
+However it seems that Datastore is only available for first host ESXi0, the second host ESXi1 cannot access it.

 We will mount the Datastore on the second host and it will be available also for it.